 - 1. Implement a multi-phased approach to an enterprise physical security plan to mitigate risks to property and safety of employees. - 2.
-Evaluate, measure, and align employee incentive programs with our strategic goals. - 3.
-Market and grow the EmPOWERed program to achieve a high level of employee participation and community interest, while establishing connections with our schools to promote and raise awareness of the electric industry.
+Market and grow the EmPOWERed program to achieve a high level of employee participation. - 3.
+Formalize an official Benton PUD Leadership Development Program.

-- 1. Emerging experience gaps in the electric utility industry are increasing competition for skilled personnel in journey-level trades, technical and leadership positions. - 2.
-Online education and training platforms are providing increased opportunities for more efficient and widespread employee development. - 3.
+- 1. Emerging experience gaps and retirements in the electric utility industry are increasing competition for skilled personnel in journey-level trades, technical and leadership positions. - 2.
+Online education and training platforms are providing increased opportunities for widespread employee development, and community education and outreach. - 3.
 Many new generation employees are valuing diverse, challenging, and flexible job opportunities over "secure" long-term employment which could increase employee turnover and erode institutional knowledge important to providing reliable and high value electric and broadband services. - 4.
-Employer and employee paradigm shifts have occurred relative to flexible work schedules and telecommuting in the wake of the COVID-19 pandemic. - 5.
+Employer and employee paradigm shifts have occurred relative to flexible work schedules and telecommuting. - 5.
 Increasing recognition of employer provided wellness programs and opportunities as significant contributors to employee physical and mental health which translates to better job performance and satisfaction. - 6.
 Highly publicized events related to workplace violence have increased expectations of employers to plan for and mitigate worst case scenarios. - 7.
-Racial equity and social justice movements are influencing corporate policies and practices through federal and state regulations as well as influential non-governmental organizations. - 8.
-A tension exists between electricity as an essential and valued service and the inherent hazards it poses to employees and the general public.
+Equity issues and the social justice movement are influencing corporate policies and practices through federal and state regulations as well as influential non-governmental organizations. - 8.
+A tension exists between electricity as an essential and valued service and the inherent hazards it poses to employees and the general public. - 9.
+Expected increases in prescription drugs and healthcare costs. - 10.
+Rapid growth of artificial intelligence (AI) and the impact of AI capabilities on business processes.

-- Evaluate next generation Supervisory Control and Data Acquisition (SCADA) communications network to ensure continuous improvement of operational visibility on our transmission and distribution electricity delivery systems.

-- Complete Transmission Reliability Improvement Projects (TRIP).

-- 3. Engage with Bonneville Power

-Administration (BPA) to ensure

-completion of Tri-Cities transmission

-systems reinforcement programs and

-work to develop integrated

-communications to provide real-time

-status of the District's regional
+- Complete, evaluate, and develop initial implementation plans for next generation Supervisory Control and Data Acquisition (SCADA) communications network to ensure continuous improvement of operational visibility on our transmission and distribution electricity delivery systems. - Complete Transmission Reliability Improvement projects (TRIP). - 3.
+Engage with Bonneville Power Administration (BPA) to ensure completion of Tri-Cities transmission systems reinforcement programs and work to develop integrated communications to provide real-time status of the District's regional transmission interconnections - 4.
+Develop increased distribution system operational 'visibility' through customer meter (AMI) data analytics and reporting of distribution transformer coincidental loading necessary for avoiding overloads caused by electric vehicle charging. - Review and update the District's construction and design standards along with equipment specifications and inventory planning to accommodate expected growth in electric vehicle charging.

-transmission interconnections